DanArmor/CF-parser-cross-platform/README.md

 Summary
 -------
+#### If you're using MacOS - please, take a look at the end of the page - "Known issues".
 [Codeforces](http://codeforces.com/) is a website for _competitive programming_.
 It holds contests, so-called **Codeforces Rounds**, about every week.

 This is a python program that parses the sample tests from the contest problem pages.
 For each problem, it generates the sample input/output files and a shell script to run sample tests.